 I have been the Creative Director for TAB: The Journal of Poetry & Poetics, a national and international journal of creative and critical writing, since 2013.
-The approach of the collaborative creative process between Dr. Anna Leahy, Editor-in-Chief, has demonstrated true interdisciplinary work and exemplifies play, experimentation, and .
+The approach of the collaborative creative process between Dr. Anna Leahy, Editor-in-Chief, has demonstrated true interdisciplinary work and exemplifies play, experimentation, accessibility, and inclusion.

 Tab Journal’s mission is to discover, support, and publish the contemporary poetry and writing about poetry; to provide a forum in which the poetic tradition is practiced, extended, challenged, and discussed by emerging and established voices; and to encourage wide appreciation of poetry and expand the audience for poems and writing about poetry.

 The print issues of the Tab Journal are special editions, each published at the beginning of the calendar year.
 These issues reflect Tab Journal’s mission to create an environment that celebrates poetry in various forms and venues.
 The annual print issue engages the reader with poetry as a material object and asks that the reader negotiate between image and text.